outInsideOut/Timers---A-CPP-Static-Library/README.md

 ### Contents:

 #### LabeledTimer(char c) - Constructor:
 This constructor takes a character as a parameter.
 This character will be used as a label for the results of the timer.

 #### void Print() - function

-This will print the results of the timer to the console in microseconds(us).
+This will print the results of the timer to the console in microseconds(us), with label character.

 #### char label:
 This will be the label for the timer